Here’s the deal: not many small business owners know how to write a proper business plan, nor do they want to spend hours making one.

 Get started by defining your ideal target audience.

 Specify their age, gender, profession, and other demographic indicators.
 Explain why they might be interested in purchasing your offers.

 For your competitors, mention companies involved in the same industry and market.
 Research their audience and the reasons people choose them.

 Go over your competitor’s product or service, reviews, customer service, and other relevant aspects.
 Present a side-by-side comparison between competitors and your company to highlight the differences.

 Make sure to describe things competitors don’t offer the market that you can.
 Establish the opportunities and strengths you have against them.
 This will be your competitive advantage.

-For this section, it’s better to use visual data to picture your research.
-That way you’ll easier to understand and have a better chance of persuading potential investors.
+For this section, it’s better to use plenty of visual data from your research.

 Step 5: Sales and marketing strategies

-In this section, discuss how you’ll attract and retain customers.
+In this section, explain how you’ll attract and retain customers.

-Always remember your ideal buyer persona when coming up with a marketing plan.
+Always remember to think of your ideal buyer persona when coming up with your marketing plan.